 Some teachers take as many as 50 books at a time and then have a stock in their classrooms for use during lessons or for learners to take home.
 Some teachers have a wooden ‘book corner’ that was donated to them by Ekufundzeni in recognition for excellent use of the library.

-The cost of operating the mobile library is roughly R125 000 per year, which is significantly less than the salary of one teacher.
-If this is balanced against the cost of employing a librarian, buying books, administration of a library etc. at 28 schools, the cost of running a mobile library is less than 5% of the cost of equipping each school with a library.
+The cost of operating the mobile library is roughly R225 000 per year, which is similar to the salary of one teacher.
+If this is balanced against the cost of employing a librarian, buying books, administration of a library etc. at 28 schools, the cost of running a mobile library is less than 3% of the cost of equipping each school with a library.

 The main cost are the salaries of the three employees – driver, library assistant and part-time cleaner.
 All other work is performed by volunteers.